eerkaijun/kzg-rust/README.md

 ### Getting Started

-To run the tests, use `cargo test`.
+To run the tests, use `cargo run`.